+Grace

-Grace Bachelor of Arts (Honours in Biological Anthropology) Majors in Biological Anthropology and Archaeology As a child, I was convinced I would grow up to be a vet.
+Bachelor of Arts (Honours in Biological Anthropology)

+Majors in Biological Anthropology and Archaeology

+As a child, I was convinced I would grow up to be a vet.
 I was fascinated by animals, particularly my dog.
 Then I discovered psychology and thought that human behaviour, particularly cognitive development, was the very thing for me.
 It wasn't until I was searching through potential universities that I discovered Biological Anthropology at ANU, and a whole new world opened up.

 Through the courses ANU provided, I could combine all my interests by exploring humanity and its evolution.
 I could indulge in many intriguing subjects, from forensics to ancient medicine.
 The scope of Biological Anthology is wide, and while I sometimes felt out of my depth, the staff and students were always approachable and accommodating.
 A student run society from the school of Archeology and Anthropology (ABACUS) was a huge help.
 Through them I connected with visiting lecturers, and attended many social and academic events.

 During my undergraduate in Biological Anthropology I found my true passion, Primatology.
 I was given an opportunity to do a field school in Cambodia, observing actual wild apes.
 This is a treasured experience and I will take what I learned with me through my career.

-Graduates who have specialised in non-human primates can pursue careers in primate conservation and welfare, and graduates who have pursued a more 'human' focus may go on to work in professions relating to health policy, human demography, and forensic anthropology.
-Flexible Double Degree The Bachelor of Arts can be combined with degrees in Law, Business or Science as part of the ANU Flexible Double Degree program.
-For a full list of degree combinations see anu.edu.au/study/study-options/flexible-double Further information 1800 620 032 Т futurestudent@anu.edu.au cass.anu.edu.au/study
+Flexible Double Degree

+The Bachelor of Arts can be combined with degrees in Law, Business or Science as part of the ANU Flexible Double Degree program.
+For a full list of degree combinations see

+anu.edu.au/study/study-options/flexible-double

+Further information

+T 1800 620 032

+E futurestudent@anu.edu.au

+W cass.anu.edu.au/study

+ANU-School-Of-Archaeology-Anthropology

+CASSMO_0424 (Current at time of publication, April 2024

+ANU Biological Anthropology

+ArchAnthANU

+ANU_BioAnth